Ortham/jed-gettext-parser/README.md

 [Jed](https://github.com/slexaxton/Jed/) provides a very nice interface for translation using Gettext in Javascript.

 Jed doesn't supply Gettext translation file parsers, so this library can act as the bridge between Gettext binary files and Jed.
-Maybe in future it will also gain the ability to parse `.po` files.

 *Note: Jed Gettext Parser is made to work with Jed, but is a third-party library.
 Please direct any support queries to this repository's issue tracker, and [the author](https://github.com/WrinklyNinja).*